 These may be experienced days after the tick bite.
 Unfortunately, many other ailments are also characterized by these symptoms.
 Without a rash, infected individuals surmise that it’s just flu.

-Increased heart rate happens when there is infection because the body wants to speed up the transportation of antibodies towards the site of infection.
+Increased heart rate happens when there is an infection because the body wants to speed up the transportation of antibodies towards the site of infection.

 But palpitations can also be a manifestation that the bacteria have entered the tissues of the heart.
 This is called “Lyme carditis”, which is a life-threatening complication of Lyme disease.

-Dizziness, fainting and shortness of breath
+Dizziness, fainting, and shortness of breath

 Lyme disease treatment may not be provided immediately because these symptoms are also common indicators of a variety of health problems.
 These include anemia, hypoglycemia, hypotension, anxiety, diabetes, multiple sclerosis, and heart problems.